thomas-marquis/ytrack-python-1/subjects/Q02E05_build_menu/README.md

 * `recipes`: list of dictionaries with same format as the exercise "Read a json file" output (`[{"title": "...", "persons": ...}, ...]`)
 * `start_date` a `date` object

-The function should return a list of tuples (a data structure like a list).
+The function should return a list of tuples (a data structure like a list but immutable).
 Each tuple should contain 2 elements:

 * a date object that days increases with tuple position in the list
 * the corresponding recipe `"title"`